sashite/pan.rb/README.md

 ## Usage

-Working with PMN can be very simple, for example:
+Working with PAN can be very simple, for example:

 ```ruby
 require 'sashite/pan'